JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 ## Introduction

-Lighting is hard.
+Lighting a scene is hard!
 Anyone who's tried to make a 3D scene look good knows the frustration of placing light probes, tweaking shadow cascades, and trying to figure out why their materials don't look quite right.

 Over the past few years, real-time raytracing has gone from a research curiosity to a shipping feature in major game engines, promising to solve many of these problems by simulating how light actually behaves.